 Since they generally have a summer break to work with, Grant and Bonnie used the Delta award chart to figure out the lowest possible cost in terms of points.
 Then they watched the route until they found optimal dates that worked for tickets at their “right price.”
 Bonnie says she also consulted FlyerTalk forums for advice on finding the best deal and pinpointing when these deals would appear.

-In terms of earning for the trip, Grant and Bonnie put almost all of their daily purchases on the Platinum Delta SkyMiles® Credit Card from American Express.
+In terms of earning for the trip, Grant and Bonnie put almost all of their daily purchases on the Delta SkyMiles® Platinum American Express Card.
 With the welcome bonus, daily spending, and some previous Amex points in the bank, they were able to rack up enough SkyMiles to make it to Italy in Delta Business Class.
 The round-trip cost was 100,000 miles each for a route between Atlanta and Rome with a layover on each leg.

 Bonnie tells us that flying business class was a treat since it wouldn’t be within their budget if they had to pay in cash.
 Also, saving so much on the airfare allowed them to travel for the full month they were hoping for!